 Bath

-Take the train from Paddington station.
+Take the train from Paddington station, it’s super easy.
 Booking tickets earlier means better availability and prices.
 Book your tickets here.

 Brighton

+Another one of the best day trips to take from London is Brighton.
 If you’re visiting in the warmer months then this city on the beach could be worth a visit.
-Most famous for its pier and as the gay capital of the UK, you’ll also find decent restaurants, cute shops along the city’s “lanes”, and a fairly laid back vibe.
-If you can make it for the Gay Pride Parade, make sure you take advantage.
+Most famous for its pier and as the gay capital of the UK, you’ll also find good restaurants, cute shops along the city’s “lanes”, and a fairly laid back vibe.
+If you can make it for Brighton Pride in August, make sure you take advantage.
 And take a dip in the water if you are lucky enough to visit during one of the UK’s rare heat waves!

 How to get to Brighton from London:

 Take the train from Victoria, Blackfriars or London Bridge stations.
-No need to book tickets online, just buy them at the station, but check train times on TheTrainLine.
+Check train times and book tickets on Omio.

 Oxford

-Oxford is of course home to world-famous Oxford University, as well as Bodleian Library and Oxford Castle.
+Oxford is of course home to world-famous Oxford University, as well as the Bodleian Library and Oxford Castle.
 If you’re a Harry Potter fan there are some things to see here, and the city is also the birthplace of Alice in Wonderland, as it’s where Lewis Carroll met the 10-year-old Alice that inspired the story.
-Punting on the river Cherwell is popular here, which you can hire by the day or hour.
+Punting on the river Cherwell is popular here, and you can even hire a student to take you.
+I recommend stopping at The Head of the River for a pub lunch or Sunday roast.

 How to get to Oxford from London: